Last updated: May 2026

 - Inadequate proof of income sustainability

-Banking Considerations: Costa Rican authorities want to see consistency.
-Six months of statements showing regular deposits helps substantiate your application.
+Banking considerations: Costa Rican authorities look for consistency.
+Six months of statements showing regular deposits will help substantiate your application.

 While many Costa Ricans speak English, the official residency process operates primarily in Spanish.